 Reaves, Fox score 2 each as Rangers beat Maple Leafs 6-3

+“We just have that mentality that we’re never out of a game,” Fox said.
+“It’s just another showing of the type of team we have.
+We’ve had other games where we haven’t been our best in periods and responded well after that and this was another game like that.”

+Igor Shesterkin stopped 35 shots — including 27 over the final two periods after giving up three goals in the first.

-Mitch Marner had a goal and an assist, and Ilya Mikheyev and Michael Bunting also scored for the Maple Leafs.
-Jack Campbell had 21 saves.
+Mitch Marner had a goal and an assist, and Ilya Mikheyev and Michael Bunting also scored in the first for the Maple Leafs.
+Jack Campbell finished with 21 saves.

+“We’ve had a lot of really good starts,” Toronto coach Sheldon Keefe said.
+“Obviously it’s been the finish or the second half of games that haven’t gone well. … Maybe a fast start was working against us.
+We thought it would be easy the rest of the way.
+We paid for it.”

 Shesterkin stopped William Nylander on a breakaway 2:11 into the third period to keep the score tied at 3 and draw chants of “I-gor!
 I-gor!” from the home crowd.

-Strome put the Rangers ahead with 9:10 remaining.
-Ryan Lindgren’s shot was deflected by Nylander, but the puck went to Strome on the right side and he put it in before Campbell could get over in position.
-It was Strome’s ninth of the season.

-Kreider made it 5-3 as he scored from the left side on a rebound of Jacob Trouba’s shot from the right point with 4:27 remaining.

-Auston Matthews, who scored in 10 straight road games, nearly extended his streak and pulled the Maple Leafs back within one with 3:52 remaining when the puck went off his skate and in, but it was disallowed after officials determined he had made a distinct kicking motion.
+Auston Matthews, who scored in 10 straight road games, nearly extended his streak with 3:52 remaining when the puck went off his skate and in, but it was disallowed after officials determined he had made a distinct kicking motion.

 The Maple Leafs pulled Campbell for an extra skater with just under 3 minutes to go, but Fox had an empty-netter with 2:24 left to seal the win.

+“It’s about time he scored a couple of big goals for us,” Rangers coach Gerard Gallant joked.
+“He was really excited and I know our team loved it when he gets in front of the net and scores those goals.”

-New York then tied it with 2:11 remaining in the period.
-After a turnover by Toronto at its blue line, Strome sent a pass across the front of the goal to Fox, who quickly beat Campbell from the right side through the five-hole for his sixth.
+New York tied it with 2:11 remaining in the period as Strome sent a pass across the front of the goal to Fox, who quickly beat Campbell.

-Shesterkin had four saves on John Tavares in the final 21 seconds of the second, including a deflection that went off the goalie’s helmet and over the top of the goal.

-Toronto got off to a fast start, outshooting the Rangers 7-0 over the first six minutes and 11-7 while taking their 3-1 first-period lead.

 After a turnover by the Rangers near their goal line, Mikheyev knocked in the rebound of a shot by Pierre Engvall for his sixth 2:44 into the game.